Alex-42-AI/Graphs-and-Trees/README.md

 The weighted tree class in particular has methods for:
 1) returning the weight of a node, if such is given, otherwise returns the same for all nodes;
 2) setting the weight of a node to a given real numerical value;
-3) returning all minimum by sum of the weights vertex covers of the nodes of the tree;
+3) returning a minimum by total sum of the weights of the nodes vertex cover of the tree;
-4) returning all minimum by sum of the weights dominating sets of the nodes of the tree;
+4) returning a minimum by total sum of the weights of the nodes dominating set of the tree;
-5) returning all maximum by sum of the weights independent sets of the nodes of the tree.
+5) returning a maximum by total sum of the weights of the nodes independent set of the tree.